pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - [x] an edge-to-edge user line doesn't get drawn or appear as one
 - [x] vertical lines on right and left edge overreach the top
 - [x] button presses are being registered even when the buttons are disabled; handle listeners
+- [x] `fixed, nov 14` draggable is offset by window scroll position
+- [x] `fixed, nov 14` arrays are exported to console as strings
+- [ ] `misreported, nov 14` solution checker doesn't validate for nodes